-Pregnancy.
+Pregnancy

 Controlled studies involving pregnant women have not been performed.
-Risperidone was not teratogenic in animal studies but other types of reproductive toxicity were seen.
-The potential risk for humans is unknown.
+Risperidone was not teratogenic in animal studies but there was an indirect effect on prolactin levels.

 Neonates whose mothers used antipsychotics (including risperidone) during the third trimester of pregnancy are at risk of reversible extrapyramidal and/or withdrawal symptoms.
 These symptoms include agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, or feeding disorder.
 These complications can be of varying severity.
-Consequently newborns should be monitored carefully.
+In some cases, they disappeared after a certain period of time, in some it was necessary to monitor the condition of the infants in the intensive care unit or prolonged hospitalization.